Montreal Junior Canadiens

+The Montreal Junior Canadiens were a Canadian junior ice hockey team from 1933 to 1972, operating as a farm team to the Montreal Canadiens.
+The junior team played in the Junior Amateur Hockey Association (1933–1949), the Quebec Junior Hockey League (1949–1955), then were an independent team without a league from 1955 to 1958.
+The team later played in the Eastern Ontario Senior Hockey League (1958–59), the Metropolitan Junior Hockey League (1959–60), the Senior Interprovincial Hockey League (1960–61), then finally in the Ontario Hockey Association from 1961 to 1972.
+They were mostly based in Montreal and played home games at the Montreal Forum, except for a five-year span in Ottawa, Hull, Quebec, and Brockville, Ontario.
+The Junior Canadiens were national champions four times, winning the Memorial Cup in 1950, 1958, 1969, and 1970.

 History

-The Junior Canadiens were a farm team to the NHL Montreal Canadiens from the early 1930s until the institution of the NHL Entry Draft.
-The Juniors originally played in the Quebec Junior Hockey League.
+The Junior Canadiens played home games at the Montreal Forum, and were a farm team to the Montreal Canadiens of the National Hockey League.

-In 1961 the franchise switched to the Ontario Hockey Association to compete at the major junior level.
-It was granted entry as an expansion club in 1961.
-At the time, major hockey in Quebec, and the Quebec Major Junior Hockey League, did not exist.

-1950
+1950 Memorial Cup

-In the Quebec Junior playoffs, the Junior Canadiens defeated the Quebec Citadels and the Halifax St. Marys.
-The series versus Halifax was surrendered by St. Marys when Montreal won the first two games on the road by scores of 11–3 and 10–1.
+The Junior Canadiens defeated the Quebec Citadels in the playoffs, then won a series versus Halifax St. Mary's when they surrendered following losses of 11–3 and 10–1 at Montreal.
 After that the Junior Canadiens defeated the Guelph Biltmore Mad Hatters to represent eastern Canada in the Memorial Cup.

-The 1950 Memorial Cup featured two farm teams of the Montreal Canadiens competing against each other for the top junior prize.
+The 1950 Memorial Cup featured two farm teams of the Montreal Canadiens.
 The Junior Canadiens defeated the Regina Pats in a best-of-seven game series by 4 games to 1, winning on home ice at the Forum.